Thomas McCabe (United Irishmen): 1798 Rebellion and later life

 In March 1798, most of the leadership of the Leinster branch of the Society, meeting at the house of Oliver Bond in Dublin, were arrested.
 This crippled the organisation.
 Many of its leaders, such as Russell and Thomas Addis Emmet were already in prison, while others like Tone and Arthur O'Connor were in Europe.
 Meanwhile, Lord Edward Fitzgerald was in hiding, with a government net closing around him.

-Nonetheless, in May, the rising finally began.
-First in Kildare, it spread to other counties in Leinster before finally rousing United men in Ulster.
+In May, the rising began in Kildare.
+It spread to other counties in Leinster before rousing United men in Ulster.
 The meetings to plan the attack on Antrim were held in McCabe's house.
 During and after the insurrection, his shop in North St was repeatedly attacked by government troops.
 His son, William, acted as bodyguard to Lord Edward before his capture, and escaped to France after the revolution.

 At the age of 59, Thomas would have been too old to fight.
 Although still highly involved in the organisation during the insurrection, he appears to have been unmolested by the authorities in the aftermath.
 His son William later was involved in the uprising of Robert Emmet in 1803.

-Thomas is buried in Clifton Street Cemetery along with other prominent United men such as Henry Joy McCracken, William Drennan, William Steel Dickson, the Sinclair brothers.
+Thomas is buried in Clifton Street Cemetery along with other United men such as Henry Joy McCracken, William Drennan, William Steel Dickson, the Sinclair brothers.

-A Blue Plaque to Thomas and his son, William, was erected by the Ulster History Circle on the wall of St.Malachy's College, Antrim Road, Belfast, which was built on the site of the McCabe home.
+A Blue Plaque to Thomas and his son, William, was erected by the Ulster History Circle on the wall of St. Malachy's College, Antrim Road, Belfast, which was built on the site of the McCabe home.